wzhudev/reverse-linear-sync-engine/README.md

 Does this response look familiar to you?
 Yes, it follows the same format used in full bootstrapping.
 Later, in handleLoadedModels, the response will be parsed, the models will be written to the database, and objects will be created in memory.
 Importantly, the partial index of the request will be **saved in the database**, so the next time LSE tries to hydrate the model, it will know that network hydration is unnecessary.

 You might wonder: _Why is `firstSyncId` included in the `/sync/patch` request parameters, but not `lastSyncId`?
 After all, `lastSyncId` is used to determine if the client is up to date with the latest data.
-Won't these models be updated?_ The answer lies in how LSE handles incremental changes (delta packets), which I’ll explain in Chapter 4.
+Won't these models be updated?_ The answer lies in how LSE handles incremental changes (delta packets), which I'll explain in Chapter 4.
 The basic idea is this: when a delta packet arrives, LSE checks which models are affected and haven't yet been loaded, and immediately loads those models.
 If lazy hydration completes after this process, LSE will not overwrite the existing models in memory.
 You can refer to `createModelsFromData` method for implementation details.

 ---